 MMC Senior Vice President

-Katie has almost twenty years of experience in nonprofit and cultural organizations, including museums, performing arts organizations, and government arts agencies.
+Katie has twenty years of experience in nonprofit and cultural organizations, including museums, performing arts organizations, and government arts agencies.
 Since joining MMC in 2005, Katie has consulted with museums on strategic planning projects, financial and organizational assessments, audience research, and executive search.
 Prior to joining MMC, Katie worked in the development field, most recently as Assistant Director of a $5 million unrestricted corporate fundraising campaign at Lincoln Center for the Performing Arts in New York City, and as an independent consultant working with San Francisco nonprofits on fundraising and capacity building projects.
 Katie has a B.A. in Art History and Political Science from Wellesley College and an M.A. in Public Policy from UC Berkeley's Goldman School of Public Policy, where she concentrated in nonprofit management and cultural policy.

 MMC Vice President